 After using a similar product our dog can hardly walk.
 They talked about it on TV.
 I will not use those products on our dog anymore.
 It's bad for them.

 More and more bad news has been reported lately about the use of pesticides on our pets, even the supposedly good stuff from the vet.
 I read one heart breaker about a pair of dogs that actually licked the stuff off each others necks and eventually died.
 I would still be using Frontline or Advantage except it just stopped working here in Florida and i have heard from other pet owners who report the same experience.
 On my local reuse it group, the owner suggested using vinegar and dawn dish soap.
 I was extremely skeptical but I figured what the heck, it couldn't hurt.
 Imagine my surprise when i actually saw the fleas come right up to poke their heads out of my pets coat, seemingly choking for air and die on the spot.
-I am not kidding.

 I even kept a few fleas to the side to observe if they were "drunk" or like ants, playing dead, you know you try to drown ants and as soon as they are dry they get up and march off!
 But the fleas stayed dead and I was so excited.
 I use this now.
 The basic ratio is 1 cup vinegar and 1 cup Dawn to a gallon of water.
 My dogs are bigger so i have to use a bigger batch but it works and seems to have a lasting effect, I have been using it once a week.
 I am glad to have a less toxic option for my girls.
 Good luck with your pets and hopefully they are not harmed.